ng-Classic/ng-classic/aio/content/cli/index.md

 ## Workspaces and project files

-The [ng new](cli/new) command creates an *Angular Classicworkspace* folder and generates a new application skeleton.
+The [ng new](cli/new) command creates an *Angular Classic workspace* folder and generates a new application skeleton.
 A workspace can contain multiple applications and libraries.
 The initial application created by the [ng new](cli/new) command is at the top level of the workspace.
 When you generate an additional application or library in a workspace, it goes into a `projects/` subfolder.